filippovella/Somatosensory_RL/README.md

 # Somatosensory_RL

-Implementation of a robotic model with RL, trained according to its somatosensory system
+Implementation of a robotic model with Reinforcement Learning, trained according to its somatosensory system

 ## Table of Contents